apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-README.md

 First time building might take a couple of minutes.

- - Now you can launch in another termina your new Turbine application by default [http://localhost:8081/app]
+ - Now you can launch (in another terminal) your new Turbine application by default [http://localhost:8081/app]

-N.B.
+### Note

 You may use the command *docker compose* or *docker-compose*, but will slightly different results.

 - Double check database service call in ** target/<projectname>/WEB-INF/jetty-env.xml**.
 It should reference the service name (db), not localhost - this was set when using the maven docker profile.